 \subsection{$\mathrm{[2Fe\!-\!2S]}$ Cluster: Strong Correlation Benchmark}

-Iron--sulfur (Fe--S) clusters are stringent benchmarks for strong correlation, with dense, strongly multireference low-energy manifolds.
-We studied the synthetic $\mathrm{[Fe_2S_2(SCH_3)_4]^{2-}}$ complex (abbreviated $\mathrm{[2Fe\!-\!2S]}$)~\cite{fes} using the same localized-orbital active-space Hamiltonian as in Ref.~\cite{sqd}: an effective (30e,20o) model spanning Fe(3d) and S(3p) orbitals derived from a BP86 calculation~\cite{bb861,bb862} with a TZP-DKH basis~\cite{tzp} and a spin-free X2C treatment~\cite{x2c1,x2c2}.
+Iron--sulfur (Fe--S) clusters are stringent benchmarks for studying strong correlation, with dense, highly multireference low-energy manifolds.
+We studied the synthetic $\mathrm{[Fe_2S_2(SCH_3)_4]^{2-}}$ complex (abbreviated $\mathrm{[2Fe\!-\!2S]}$)~\cite{fes} using the same localized-orbital active-space Hamiltonian as in Ref.~\cite{sqd}: an effective $(30e,20o)$ model spanning Fe(3d) and S(3p) orbitals derived from a BP86 calculation~\cite{bb861,bb862} with a TZP-DKH basis~\cite{tzp} and a spin-free X2C treatment~\cite{x2c1,x2c2}.

 Crucially, we did not perform any new quantum sampling for this benchmark.
 Instead, we reused the measurement dataset~\cite{sqd_repository} released with Ref.~\cite{sqd} as input to both SQD and CSQD.
 The dataset consists of $\sim 2.46\times 10^{6}$ computational-basis measurement outcomes generated using the SQD sampling protocol.
-Details of dataset generation and mitigation are provided in Methods.
+Details of dataset generation and mitigation are provided in the Methods section.

-To enable a controlled comparison, we swept the target projected-subspace size $\dim(\mathcal{V})=d_{\max}^2$ with $d_{\max}\in\{1000,1500,2000\}$.
-For CSQD, we swept the clustering model (BMM or $k$-modes) and the number of clusters $K\in\{2,3,4,5\}$.
-In the $\mathrm{[2Fe\!-\!2S]}$ benchmark, the released sample set was sufficiently large that both SQD and CSQD achieved the target dimension $\dim(\mathcal{V})=d_{\max}^2$ in the first iteration, so we ran the self-consistent loop for at most 10 iterations for both methods.
-We constructed $B=10$ independent batches per iteration and reported the minimum energy attained across all iterations and batches.
-To enforce a matched variational budget during iterations, in each batch we drew sufficient strings such that, after merging newly sampled and carry-over strings and removing duplicates, the unique single-spin pool in each spin sector typically reached $d_{\max}$ strings.
-All classical post-processing was performed as single-node jobs on identical CPU resources (64 cores on a 256-core AMD EPYC 9755 node with 1~TB RAM).
+For both SQD and CSQD, we swept the matched final projected-subspace dimension $\dim(\mathcal{V})=d_{\max}^2$ with $d_{\max}\in\{1000,1500,2000\}$.
+For CSQD, we swept the clustering model (BMM or $k$-modes) and the number of clusters $K\in\{2,3,4,5\}$, and additionally performed $K=1$ runs as a single-cluster ablation of the CSQD workflow.
+In the $\mathrm{[2Fe\!-\!2S]}$ benchmark, the released sample set was sufficiently large that both SQD and CSQD achieved the target dimension $\dim(\mathcal{V})=d_{\max}^2$ already in the first iteration.
+We therefore ran the self-consistent loop for at most 10 iterations for both methods.
+Each iteration used $B=10$ independent batches.
+We drew sufficient strings in each batch so that, after merging newly sampled and carry-over strings and removing duplicates, the unique single-spin pool in each spin sector was capped at $d_{\max}$ strings and, in practice, reached this cap.